leabstrait/notes/networking/networking-concepts.md

 MTU is a network interface property; each host can have a different value.
 You really need to use the smallest MTU in the network.
 Path MTU helps determine the MTU on the network path.
 The client sends an IP packet with its MTU(in the options field of the IP header) and a DF flag.
 The host with a smaller MTU will need to fragment but can't.
 The host sends back an ICMP message indicating fragmentation is needed(Type 3 – Destination Unreachable: Code 4 Fragmentation required, and DF flag set), which will lower the MTU.
 Path MTU can discover the network's lowest MTU with ICMP.

 ![Path MTU Discovery](files/networking-concepts/path-mtud.png)

-### Nagle's Algorithm
+### Nagle's Algorithm and Delayed Acknowledgement

 In the telnet days, most keypresses generated a single byte of data that is transmitted immediately.
 Since TCP packets have a 40-byte header (20 bytes for TCP, 20 bytes for IPv4), this results in a 41-byte packet for 1 byte of useful information, a huge overhead.
-To solve this waste Nagle's Algortim combines small segments and send them as one.
+To solve this waste **Nagle's Algorithm** combines small segments and send them as one.
 The client can wait for a full MSS before sending the segment.

 ```
 Nagles Algortihm